romana1/MleightAlgorithmsAnalysis/README.md

 ## ML study project with deployment to docker container

-It was desined according to Cross-industry standard process for data mining (CRISP)
+It was designed according to Cross-industry standard process for data mining (CRISP)

 1. This Project includes data analisys
 2. Data preparation (feature engineering)